About Humana Insurance Company

 The group's former Individual Commercial segment consisted of its individual commercial fully-insured medical health insurance operations, which it exited in early 2018.

-In addition to its headquarters in Louisville, Kentucky, the company has locations for customer service, enrollment, and/or claims processing in Tampa, Florida; Cincinnati, Ohio; San Juan, Puerto Rico; San Antonio, Texas; and Green Bay, Wisconsin.
+In addition to its headquarters in Louisville, Kentucky, the company has locations for customer service, enrollment, and/or claims processing in Tampa, Florida; Cincinnati, Ohio; San Juan, Puerto Rico; and Green Bay, Wisconsin.

 Sales and Marketing

 Humana markets its products through television and radio ads, the internet, telemarketing, and direct mailings.
-It employs some 1,500 sales representatives and around 1,400 telemarketing representatives to sell its retail products; additionally, the company markets its individual Medicare products through an alliance with Wal-Mart.
+It employs some 1,400 sales representatives as well as around 1,400 telemarketing representatives to sell its retail products; additionally, the company markets its individual Medicare products through an alliance with Wal-Mart.
 Humana uses licensed independent brokers, independent agents, and employees to sell its group products.

 Health and supplemental coverage is offered to individuals, families, service personnel, and communities at large.

-Humana makes about 80% of its total premiums and service earnings from contracts with the federal government.
+Humana generates more than 80% of its total premiums and service earnings from contracts with the federal government.

-Humana's aggressive and creative expansion strategies have led to positive financial growth over the past five years, but that growth slowed down recently.
-Revenue increased less than 1% in 2016 and fell 1% in 2017.
+Humana's aggressive and creative expansion strategies have led to positive financial growth over the past five years, with a slight decline of revenue in 2017.
+Overall, between 2015 and 2019, the company's revenue saw a growth of 20%.
 Net income has been climbing, but, like revenue, it has had a couple of down years, largely due to divestitures.

-The company ended 2018 with $2.3 billion in net cash, $1.7 billion less than it had at the end of 2017.
-Operating activities provided $2.2 billion while investing activities used $3.1 billion and financing activities used another $785 million.
+The company ended 2019 with $4.1 billion in net cash, $1.7 billion less than it had at the end of 2018.
+Operating activities provided $5.3 billion while investing activities used $1.3 billion and financing activities used another $2.3 billion.

 Over time, the company has become a top Medicare plan provider by aggressively pursuing growth within its government operations, including covering dual-eligible Medicare/Medicaid members and participating in state health insurance exchanges.
 It is ambitious in its efforts to sign up Medicare recipients for its Medicare Advantage and Part D prescription plans.
 Humana is also focused on reaching the fast-growing segment of the population that has one or more chronic conditions, particularly aging persons or those who are already covered by Medicare Advantage plans.